cgwire/kitsu/docs/getting-started-production/README.md

 3/ Play or Pause

-4/ You can change the speed, full speed (x1), half of the speed (x0.50) or quarter of the speed (x0.25)
+4/ You can change the speed, full speed (x1), half of the speed (x0.50), or a quarter of the speed (x0.25)

 5/ Loop on one element

-6/ TC of the element compare to the TC of the whole playlist
+6/ TC of the element compared to the TC of the whole playlist

-7/ Number of frame
+7/number of frame

 8/ Navigate frame per frame on the preview.
-You can also do it with the arrow on the Keyboard
+You can also do it with the arrow on the Keyboard.

 9/ Compare tool